ExtremeElectronics/Pico-SD--IDE-interface--for-Rc2014/CPM File format.md

 http://www.moria.de/~michael/cpmtools/

-The Disk Def file can be found in the SD folder zip.
+The Disk Def file can be found in the SD card contents zip.